 On Sunday, Oct.
 8, 2017, The Hollywood Reporter announced that Weinstein had been fired as co-chairman of The Weinstein Co.
 “In light of new information about misconduct by Harvey Weinstein that has emerged in the past few days, the directors of The Weinstein Company have determined, and have informed Harvey Weinstein, that his employment with The Weinstein Company is terminated, effective immediately,” read a statement from the board.

 At the meeting in which this was put into place, Weinstein was allegedly offered a settlement, which he turned down.
-He has been unreachable for comment since.
+He seemingly went into hiding following this.

 Celebrities chiming in